 “Ôte ton nez!” my 3-year-old son shouts in his deepest Québécois accent (translation: “Get your nose out of it!”), slamming his sturdy little palm down on the table in a perfect impersonation of his father.
 Pearl, the family dog, slowly lowers her head, a retracting periscope, still eyeing his tuna melt hopefully.
 She eventually settles down at his feet with an exaggerated sigh.
 She knows she won’t need to wait long.

 Gobbling, snarfing sounds come from below.

 “Did you just feed Pearl?”
 I ask.
 Rowan looks at me with imploring, wide-eyed innocence (the teenage years are going to be fun with this one): “It … fell.”

 He loves tuna melts, yet he shared his — willingly! — with the dog.
-I struggle to keep my expression stern as my heart secretly exults with joy at the sight of this boy-puppy bonding.
+I struggle to keep my expression stern as my heart secretly exults at the sight of this boy-puppy bonding.